 Industrial robots can be deployed for a wide range of tasks in a growing number of industries.
 Although the highly automated car manufacturing sector remains the largest area of application for electro-mechanical machines, industrial robots are continuously making their way into other areas such as the food and beverages industry.

-The field of robotics is a part of another industry: the automation market.
+It has to be noted that the field of robotics is a part of another industry: the automation market.
 This industry is comprised of a variety of products and services, including relays, switches, sensors and drives, machine vision and control systems, as well as industry software development and services.
 Conglomerates like Siemens, Mitsubishi Electric or General Electric are the major vendors of industrial automation and industry software.